+Death in Dreams (The symbolic meaning)Death often relates to the ending of something.
+But it can also suggest our relationship, or attitude towards death e.g. how do we feel about it?
 As an archetype it can show up as a sunset, crossing a river, twilight, a skeleton, gravestones, a cemetery, blackness, the grim reaper, an old man, or woman, a fallen mirror, a stopped clock, or an empty abyss.

 “These are the woods you love where the secret name of every death is life again” Associated with death is also rebirth and resurrection. -Mary Oliver (Skunk cabbage)

-The body itself is in a constant birth, death and renewal cycle in that individual cells need to die in order to be replaced and renewed without constant injury to the body’s cells, fresh cells could not revitalize.
+Such things as a cave, or an egg, Spring, dawn, the cross, a snake, a seed, a bird taking flight (though if it were to fly off into the sunset it might suggest death), a Phoenix, flame, a pearl, or the womb.The body itself is in a constant birth, death and renewal cycle in that individual cells need to die in order to be replaced and renewed without constant injury to the body’s cells, fresh cells could not revitalize.
 This is the idea of creating by destroying.
 The Hindu god Shiva is the destroyer of the world (actually the ego—the false identification with form, and the letting go of habits and attachments).
 Brahma then recreates what has been destroyed.
 In short, all that has a beginning must also have an end.
 The only thing that dies according to this concept is the illusion of individuality and separateness.
 In this way Shiva is the great purifier.

 The ancient Greeks believed that a person’s well-being depended on the opposing forces of dissolution and creation.
 The Caduceus with its entwined snakes and being the symbol of the healer can be symbolically linked with Psyche interacting with matter and transforming both.
 This idea of the snake representing both death and renewal sheds its old skin to reveal something new and revitalized, thus dying so as to be reborn.